 Who is it for?

-Engineering is a fast-moving, exciting career which incorporates the continuing development of products and systems, where you could find yourself designing the next generation of smartphones, programming robots, manufacturing components for fighter jets or developing sustainable energy.
+Engineering is a fast-moving, exciting career which incorporates the continuing innovation and development of products and systems.
+You could find yourself designing the next generation of smartphones, programming robots, manufacturing components for fighter jets, or developing sustainable energy.
 In this brand-new qualification, you’ll gain an understanding of how materials, conditions and context influence design processes and products.

-You’ll also gain an awareness of commercial principles to support the engineering aspect.
-You’ll get to know about commercial priorities and markets, customers/clients/partners and resource allocation.
+You will also gain an awareness of commercial principles in engineering.
+You will learn about commercial priorities and markets, customers/clients/partners and resource allocation.

 This technical qualification focuses on the development of knowledge and skills needed for working in the Engineering industry, which will prepare learners to enter the industry through employment or as an Apprentice.
 Furthermore, the completion of this qualification gives the learner the opportunity to progress onto higher education courses and training.

-GCSE Grade 5 or above in Maths, plus 4 additional GCSEs at grade 4 (including English Language and Science).
+GCSE Maths at grade 5 or above, plus 4 additional GCSEs at grade 4 or above (including English Language and Science).

 What does the course involve?